chocolatetoothpaste/monologue/README.md

         .delete( 'users', { username: 'test', password: '1234', first_name: "me" } )
         .sql();

-    // UNION
-    // Wrappers can be out of order BEFORE the UNION statement,
-    // wrappers after will be applied to the secondary statment
-    // output: SELECT username, email FROM users WHERE company_id = '1234' UNION SELECT screename, email_address FROM app_users WHERE company = 'coName'

-    monologue()
-        .select('username, email', 'users')
-        .where({"company_id": "1234"})
-        .union('screename, email_address', 'app_users')
-        .where({"company":"coName"})
-        .sql();

     // SELECT `username`, `password` FROM `users` WHERE id NOT IN (1,2,3,4) mono()
         .select(['username', 'password'], 'users')